sematext/docs/docs/logs/authorizing-ips-for-syslog.md

 ## Method 1: From the Application Settings

 Get to your Logs Apps from the left menu panel.
-From the list of applications, click on the **Actions** button next to the Logs Management application you need to work with:
+From the list of Apps, click on the **Actions** button next to the Logs App you need to work with:

 Click on **Whitelist IP** item and add your IPs to the list: